Recently searched

 Bluetooth

-Bluetooth is a short-range communication standard based on ultra-high frequency (UHF) radio waves in the ISM bands, from 2.402 GHz to 2.48 GHz.
+Bluetooth is a short-range communication standard based on ultra-high frequency (UHF) radio waves in the ISM bands, between 2.402 GHz and 2.48 GHz.
 Bluetooth wireless technology is widely used in consumer applications for creating personal area networks and sharing data between fixed and mobile devices over short distances.

 BLE Development Board